SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Write a function that compares two ``Rank`` values by comparing their raw values.

-In the example above,
-the raw-value type of the enumeration is ``Int``, so you only have to specify the first raw value.
+By default, Swift assigns the raw values starting at zero and incrementing by one each time, but you can change this behavior by explicitly specifying values.
-The rest of the raw values are assigned in order.
+In the example above, ``Ace`` is explicitly given a raw value of ``1``, and the rest of the raw values are assigned in order.
 You can also use strings or floating-point numbers as the raw type of an enumeration.
 Use the ``rawValue`` property to access the raw value of an enumeration case.